Bill Heid Concert Rescheduled for March 13

 Bill plays all styles of blues piano including boogie-woogie, be-bop, funk, and neo-soul styles having learned from greats Pete Johnson, Albert Ammons, Meade Lux Lewis, as well as more modern styles of Floyd Dixon and Amos Milburn.
 To hear some of his music, visit his webpage: https://soundcloud.com/billheid

-The performance on February 13th will have extremely limited seating, but the concert will be live-streamed on the Highland Arts Council’s Facebook page (www.facebook.com/HighlandCountyArtsCouncil ).
+The performance on March 13th will have limited seating and tickets can be purchased at Eventbrite (https://www.eventbrite.com/e/bill-heid-blues-and-jazz-pianist-tickets-144351165221).
+The concert will also be live-streamed on the Highland Arts Council’s Facebook page (www.facebook.com/HighlandCountyArtsCouncil ).
 You do not need to join Facebook to view the concert, simply click on the link and go to “videos.”
 If you have “liked” the Facebook page, you should receive a notification of the concert which will contain a link to open the page.

-Bill’s performance is made possible by contributions from the Virginia Commission for the Arts, The National Endowment for the Arts, and the Community Foundation of the Central Blue Ridge.
+Bill’s performance is made possible by contributions from the Virginia Commission for the Arts, The National Endowment for the Arts, the Community Foundation of the Central Blue Ridge, and the CP Jones Trust.